Chart Color Schemes

 Epping - West lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Epping - West's population was around 13,020 as of Feb 2026.
-This showed an increase of 877 people (7.2%) since the 2021 Census which reported a population of 12,143 people.
-The change was inferred from ABS' estimated resident population of 12,905 in June 2024 and an additional 347 validated new addresses since the Census date.
-This resulted in a density ratio of 1,769 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Over the past decade, Epping - West had a compound annual growth rate of 3.3%, outperforming its SA4 region.
-Population growth was primarily driven by overseas migration contributing approximately 58.1% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Epping - West's population is around 13,020 as of Feb 2026.
+This reflects an increase of 877 people (7.2%) since the 2021 Census, which reported a population of 12,143 people.
+The change is inferred from the estimated resident population of 12,905 from the ABS as of June 2024 and an additional 347 validated new addresses since the Census date.
+This population level equates to a density ratio of 1,769 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Over the past decade, Epping - West has demonstrated resilient growth patterns with a 3.3% compound annual growth rate, outpacing the SA4 region.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 58.1% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered, AreaSearch used VIC State Government's Regional/LGA projections from 2023 with adjustments made via weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group were applied across all areas for years 2032 to 2041.
-Based on projected demographic shifts, exceptional growth was predicted over the period, placing Epping - West in the top 10 percent of national statistical areas.
-By 2041, the area was expected to increase by 7,841 persons based on the latest annual ERP population numbers, reflecting an overall increase of 59.3% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Considering the projected demographic shifts, exceptional growth, placing it in the top 10 percent of national statistical areas, is predicted over the period, with the area expected to increase by 7,841 persons by 2041 based on the latest annual ERP population numbers, reflecting an increase of 59.3% in total over the 17 years.

 Frequently Asked Questions - Population